-Molly Cone has written for over four decades, producing more than forty books.
+Molly Cone wrote for over four decades, producing more than 40 books.
 They include young adult novels, short story collections, middle-grade fiction, Judaica for young readers, and non-fiction on ecological and educational topics.
 Asked the usual “What do you do for ideas?” her response is “The truth is, it isn’t I who gets the ideas—it’s the ideas that ‘get’ me.”
-Her work frequently incorporates bits and pieces of her family life, as well as the love of Jewish culture which so enriched her childhood.
+Her work frequently incorporates bits and pieces of her family life, as well as the love of Jewish culture that so enriched her childhood.

 Cone knew from childhood she wanted to be a writer.
 In high school, she edited the school paper, made her first writing sale—a sales letter for a local business college—and, in her senior year, met Gerald (Jerry) Cone, older brother of her brother Floyd’s best friend.
 After graduation, she attended the University of Washington and worked at various jobs, mostly writing advertising copy.
 On September 9, 1939, one week after the invasion of Poland, she and Jerry Cone married; their oldest daughter, Susan, was born in 1941, followed by son Gary (1946) and daughter Ellen (1956).
 She worked at various writing jobs during the war and when her husband returned from service, they started a business producing direct-mail pieces, which later expanded into a general printing firm.